Published 2016, Amended 2021

 Networked programs: This approach links tertiary care hospitals and clinics with outlying clinics and community health centers in rural or suburban areas.
 The links may use dedicated high-speed lines or the Internet for telecommunication links between sites.
 Most telecommunication companies have developed electronic infrastructures that support telemedicine at least in the sense of synchronous or asynchronous consults.
 Solutions for telesurgery are emerging but less widely available.

 Web-based e-health patient service sites: This approach provides direct consumer outreach and services over the Internet.
 In keeping with the definition of telemedicine, sites that provide direct patient care are included in this category.
-Most commonly, this form of telemedicine would pertain to synchronous and asynchronous consults carried out using commercially available hardware and software that utilize encryption to comply with HIPPA.
-One such company is ChironHealth, which provides an Internet-based platform that works with iPhones, iPads, and PCs utilizing the Google Chrome browser.
+Most commonly, this form of telemedicine would pertain to synchronous and asynchronous consults carried out using commercially available hardware and software that utilize encryption to comply with HIPAA.
+A growing number of vendors are providing internet-based platform that work with iPhones, iPads, and PCs utilizing the Google Chrome browser.

 Telemedicine: Systems and Procedures

 As with traditional health care, the delivery of telemedicine can be enhanced by adhering to standard operating procedures.
 General and specialty medical societies are currently generating guidelines for telemedicine that include technical instruction as well as ethical considerations.
-The American Urological Association (AUA) is currently engaged in generating telemedicine guidelines with appropriate partners.
-Such standards may form the basis of uniform and high quality patient care and enhanced patient safety.
-Furthermore, established guidelines lend legitimacy to the practice of telemedicine, which encourages legislators and payers to support its practice.
+The American Urological Association (AUA) has provided its membership such resources in order to facilitate uniform and high-quality patient care and enhanced patient safety.
+High quality practices and procedures lend legitimacy to the practice of telemedicine, which encourages legislators and payers to support its practice.

-When considering the use of video visits, the most important step for the provider is establishing what types of patients and in what settings patients will be offered video visits.
+When considering the use of audio-video visits, the most important step for the provider is establishing what types of patients and in what settings patients will be offered video visits.
 When setting up the appointment, it is important to determine that the patient has the required hardware and software capabilities as well as sufficient broadband connectivity for the video visit.
 In addition to having step-by-step instructions, the patient should be provided with contact information for technical support and the host in case troubleshooting is required.
 Another option to facilitate video visits for individuals who do not have the required hardware and software is to provide the patient an equipped mobile device to carry out the video visit.
 The patient would follow detailed instructions to connect for the video visit and after completion of the visit would mail the mobile device back to the home institution.
-Many telemedicine services rely on satellite locations where the patients present for the encounter.
-The hardware, software, and connectivity are provided and standardized for maximum reliability.
+Prior to the PHE, many telemedicine services relied on satellite locations where the patients present for the encounter.
+The hardware, software, and connectivity were provided and standardized for maximum reliability.
+During the PHE patients may receive telemedical services from their homes.

-It is important that the video visit be carried out in an appropriate environment for both the provider and the patient.2, 11 Specifically, it is important that privacy be maintained for both patient and provider during video visits.
+It is important that the audio-video visit be carried out in an appropriate environment for both the provider and the patient 2,11.
+Specifically, it is important that privacy be maintained for both patient and provider during video visits.
 It is important that the video camera and lighting be arranged such that both the patient and provider can be clearly seen.
 If the patient is in a public place (i.e., public library or local coffee shop) for the consultation, then the provider should recommend that the consultation be delayed until a suitable private space is identified for the encounter.

 It is important that the consultation begins with identity verification of both the provider and patient.
 In many instances the host clinic may perform the verification prior to starting the video visit.
 The location of the provider and the patient should also be established during the video visit.
 Contact information, including email and telephone information, for both the provider and the patient should be verified at some point during the video visit.
 Lastly, the expectations regarding the video visit and any subsequent visits should be discussed at some point during the video visit.

 Successful videoconferencing requires that a number of technical issues are understood and controlled, such as the videoconferencing application; characteristics of the telemedicine devices, including mobility, network, or connectivity features; and how privacy and security are maintained.
-When possible, all efforts should be taken to use videoconferencing applications that have been tested with appropriate verification, confidentiality, and security parameters.2, 11 Video software platforms should not be used when they include social media functions that notify users when an individual on a contact list logs on.
-Many free video chat platforms include such functionality as a default setting, and this setting should be changed before providing video-based clinical services.
-These platforms may also include the capability to create a video chat room that allows others to enter at will.
-The type of functionality should also be disabled.
+When possible, all efforts should be taken to use videoconferencing applications that have been tested with appropriate verification, confidentiality, and security parameters 2,11.
+Video software platforms should not be used when they include forward facing social media functions that notify users when an individual on a contact list logs on.
+These platforms may also include the capability to create a video chat room that allows others to enter at will and they should not be utilized.

 All efforts must be taken to make audio and video transmission secure by using point-to-point encryption that meets recognized standards.
 Currently, FIPS 140-2, known as the Federal Information Processing Standard, is the US Government security standard used to accredit software encryption and lists encryption types such as AES (advanced encryption standard) as providing acceptable levels of security.
 Providers should also familiarize themselves with the technologies available regarding computer and mobile device security and should help to educate the patient.
 When patients or providers use a mobile device, special attention should be placed on the relative privacy of information being communicated over such technology.
 Mobile devices should require a passcode and should be configured to have an inactivity timeout function not exceeding 15 minutes.